Simbiosys/cordova-motion-plugin/README.md

 * `detectedActivities`.
 An array containing the [recognized activity](#activitytypes).
 It will always be an array of only one element.
 * `confidence`.
 The confidence in the assessment of the detected activity.
 Number between 0 and 100.
 * `timestamp`.
 Timestamp indicating when the activity is recognized.
 Format _YYYY-MM-DD HH:mm:ss_.
+* `latitude` (Optional).
+Latitude where the device is when the activity recognition event is triggered.
+See [Activity events with location](#activityeventswithlocation) section to know how to get this property within event data.
+* `longitude` (Optional).
+Longitude where the device is when the activity recognition event is triggered.
+See [Activity events with location](#activityeventswithlocation) section to know how to get this property within event data.

 #### Stop activity monitoring ####
 To stop activity monitoring, method `stopActivityDetectionPolling` must be called.